-The first section includes basic information about the applicant agency and its main points of contact for the application.
-You will also be asked to enter your 2013 SASP grant number.
-This seven-digit grant number must be in the format I13-8-999 and will begin with I13-8.
+You will then enter your 2014 SASP grant number.
+This seven-digit grant number must be in the format I14-8-999 and will begin with I12-8, I13-8 or I14-8.
 Failure to indicate your correct grant number may result in a miscategorization of an application and a delay in funds.
 Remember, if your agency has more than one award through CJCC, you must apply for continuation funding separately using each grant number.